MazumdarPallavi24/AQI-Trends-India/README.md

 📌 Company Context: AirPure Innovations

-Problem Statement
+📝 Problem Statement:

 AirPure Innovations is a startup addressing the air quality crisis in India, where 14 of the world’s top 20 most polluted cities are located.
 Before committing to production and R&D of their air purifier product, the company needed to assess:

-Which pollutants should be targeted?
+📌 Which pollutants should be targeted?

-What features are most essential for an effective air purifier?
+📌 What features are most essential for an effective air purifier?

-Which cities have the highest demand potential, and what is the market size?
+📌 Which cities have the highest demand potential, and what is the market size?

-How can R&D align with localized pollution patterns?
+📌 How can R&D align with localized pollution patterns?

-Project Objectives
+ 🎯 Project Objectives achieved:

-Conduct AQI analysis (2022–2025) across Indian cities.
+📌 Conducted AQI analysis (2022–2025) across Indian cities.

-Identify top pollutants, worst-affected cities, and health impacts.
+📌 Identified top pollutants, worst-affected cities, and health impacts.

-Compare AQI trends between weekdays vs weekends and metro vs Tier-2 cities.
+📌 Compared AQI trends between weekdays vs weekends and metro vs Tier-2 cities.

-Data Sources
+📊 Data Sources:

-AQI Data (2022–2025)
+📌 AQI Data (2022–2025)

-Health Data (2022–2025)
+📌 Health Data (2022–2025)

-Population Data (2024 estimates)
+📌 Population Data (2024 estimates)

-Vehicle & EV Adoption Data (2022–2025)
+📌 Vehicle & EV Adoption Data (2022–2025)

-Supporting Documents from Dataful
+📌 Supporting Documents from Dataful

-Tools Used
+🛠 Tools Used

 Excel (Power Query & Power Pivot)